 Development Applications are displayed at the Penrith Civic Centre.
 By law, reportable political donations or gifts must be disclosed by anyone lodging a planning application to Council.

 Register of Political Donations & Gifts in Relation to Planning Applications

-Last updated 29 June 2017.
+Last updated 7 December 2017.